tgalala/Face-Recognition-TensorFlow/README.md

 <b>libraries</b><br>
 1- MTCNN for face detection <br>
 2- TensorFlow for face recognition <br>
-3- OpenCV
+3- OpenCV <br>
-3- VGG Face pretrained VGG16 model <br>
+4- VGG Face pretrained VGG16 model <br>
-4- Scikit-learn for face recognition (classification) with  Support Vector Machine (SVM) &  Logisitc Regression (LR) <br>
+5- Scikit-learn for face recognition (classification) with  Support Vector Machine (SVM) &  Logisitc Regression (LR) <br>
-5- SURF and SIFT features represented as bag-of-visual features <br>
+6- SURF and SIFT features represented as bag-of-visual features <br>

 <b>Notes</b><br>
 	1- This project needs a custom dataset.
 For privacy reason the created dataset is not included in this repository.  <br>